dherkova/GTE-Challenge/MATLAB/README.md

 ### reconstruction
 Main script.
 Loads a NEST file and performs all the necessary steps to obtain the reconstruction.

+### challengeGeneration
+This script generates the data for the challenge (fluorescence and network structure).
+Note: The network and spike data have been created a priori.

+### challengeExample
+Example of a challenge submission.
+Loads the provided fluorescence file and performs the reconstruction (based on GTE).
+As output it generates a scoring matrix to be validated against the true network.

+### challengeValidation
+Example of a challenge validation.
+Compares the provided scores matrix wtih the true topology using the ROC curve.

+## Included Functions

 ### YAMLToNetwork
 Converts a YAML network structure to a MATLAB one.